-How to Be a Home-Based Chat Agent
+How to Work At Home as a Chat Agent

 Gone are the days in which customer service and support is done only by phone.
 Many companies now offer online help through “chat” using instant online messaging.
 Many of these jobs require some tech related skills, but not all.
 Here is information about chat agent jobs, what it takes to be a chat agent, and a few sites to check for work.